 By Atom | Jun 20, 2023, 4:25 PM

-Are you considering Ribston Hall School for your daughter?
+Are you considering the Royal Grammar School for your son?
 We've collated all the information you need to know about 2024 entry to Year 7.
-Keep reading to learn about key dates, the admissions process, and how to prepare for the Gloucestershire 11 plus exam.
+Keep reading to learn about key dates, the admissions process, and how to prepare for the Buckinghamshire 11 plus exam.

 Common application form (CAF) deadline: 31st October 2023

 The 2023–2024 term dates at RGS High Wycombe are: